Isma27322/portfolio/_sources/projects.md

 * **The Challenge:** Learning python because It sounded like a fun challenge and I heard before that it had a lot of external libraries that work with python.
 * **My Approach:** Unlike some people, I was learning python from scrach with no knknowledge, just knowing other programing lanuages like it: C++
 * **Tech I Used:** Python
-* **The Outcome:** The outcome was a big lightbulb of ideas that I could now do, I just couldin't wait to start exploring, I would have to say I will never have a final outcome with python because I have only scratched the surfice of what I can do with it.
+* **The Outcome:** The outcome was a big lightbulb of ideas that I could now do.
+I just couldin't wait to start exploring.
+I would have to say I will never have a final outcome with python because I have only scratched the surfice of what I can do with it.

 ---
 ### Building a discord bot